 There are seven (some sources say nine) sections to the railway trail.
 Sections range from one mile to three miles.
 Each has its own distinct charm.
 The trail isn’t continuous so there are plenty of entry points scattered throughout the island.
 Periodically the trail intersects with busy roads.

 On my two-hour bike ride, I covered seven miles.
-It’s actually pretty difficult to cover all 18-miles (one-way) in one day, but I dare you to try!
+It’s actually pretty difficult to cover all 18-miles (one-way) in a day, but I dare you to try!

 I started at Grotto Bay Beach Resort and biked to Shelly Bay.
 Grotto Bay Beach Resort is a fantastic starting point because you’ll get to cross the scenic bridge near Bailey’s Bay Dock.
 After I got to Shelly Bay, I decided to head back because I had trouble sharing the narrow roads with buses, vans, and motorcycles.
 Also, some of the trail’s signs were hard to find, so this was a good time to head back.